AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 Large services like Google are tricky.
 They usually use more than one domain — one for media files, another for the API, plus domains for different countries.
 For example, in the case of Google, we have 416 domains in our list — all of them need to be added to Exclusions to completely turn VPN off (or on) for the service.

-Here's how to add all necessary domains for a popular service to exclusions list:
+Here's how to add all necessary domains for a popular service to exclusion list:

 1. Open *Exclusions*.
 2. Tap *Add website*.